 There is a comprehensive ban on tobacco advertising and promotion, including point of sale advertising and product display.
 All forms of tobacco sponsorship are prohibited.

 The law requires rotating, pictorial health warnings on at least 30 percent of the surface of tobacco product packaging.
 However, an administrative order detailing the exact size, location/placement, and contents of the warnings has not yet been issued.
 Misleading terms, such as “low tar,” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 Cigarette Contents and Disclosures

-The law prohibits the sale of tobacco products via the internet and vending machines.
-In addition, sales are prohibited in and around schools and outside “points of sale.”
+The law prohibits the sale of tobacco products via the internet and vending machines, as well as in and around schools and outside “points of sale.”
+In addition, the law prohibits the sale of waterpipe tobacco.
 However, there are no restrictions on the sale of single cigarettes or small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.

 Roadmap to Tobacco Control Legislation